The live export of animals is a serious animal welfare problem. OneKind is calling on the Scottish Government to support a UK ban on live exports.

 The export of live animals for slaughter on continental Europe or North Africa is a huge problem.
-It is mostly commonly associated with campaigns in the South East of England, where most exported animals leave the country.
-Yet Scottish farm animals are traded in this way too.

 In 2018, around 5,728 calves were sent from Scotland for fattening to Spain, while 4,587 sheep were exported to Ireland for slaughter.
 In 2019, 2,082 calves discarded by the dairy industry were exported to Spain for ‘fattening’ on journeys lasting up to 135 hours.